hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 * `create_mode` - (Optional) The create mode of the database.
 Possible values are `Copy`, `Default`, `OnlineSecondary`, `PointInTimeRestore`, `Restore`, `RestoreExternalBackup`, `RestoreExternalBackupSecondary`, `RestoreLongTermRetentionBackup` and `Secondary`.

+* `creation_source_database_id` - (Optional) The id of the source database to be referred to create the new database.
+This should only be used for databases with `create_mode` values that use another database as reference.
+Changing this forces a new resource to be created.

 * `collation` - (Optional) Specifies the collation of the database.
 Changing this forces a new resource to be created.

 * `elastic_pool_id` - (Optional) Specifies the ID of the elastic pool containing this database.
 Changing this forces a new resource to be created.